 - Watch real-time stats

-This is an app that most people already have, but no productivity tools list would be complete without it :).
-Evernote let us collect everything: things, make notes, lists, and anything else we want to store.
-It syncs between your computer, smartphone, and tablet so your files and notes are available everywhere you are.
+Most people already have this app, and no productivity tools list would be complete without it :).
+Evernote lets us make notes, lists, and store anything we want.
+It syncs between your computer, smartphone, and tablet so that your files and notes are available everywhere you are.

 MailChimp handles the dirty work so you don’t have to be a designer or write a bunch of code every time you want to send a beautifully designed message to your subscribers.
-The developers at MailChimp have made it easy to create forms and message templates that match your website.
+The developers of MailChimp have made it easy to create forms and message templates that match your website.